Society of Professional Economists

 The Society of Professional Economists is a British network of professional economists.
 Its members are drawn from all areas of the discipline including financial and professional services, business, journalism, government, consultancy, business schools and universities.
 Membership is open to anyone who has a degree with substantial economic content and/or works in an area of economic endeavour or investigation.

 The Society of Professional Economists organises networking events, professional development and education as well as conferences and an annual dinner.
-It provides a monthly newsletter including book review and provides a forum for members to advertise job opportunities and their own events.
-The society also offers affiliate membership to individuals who are interested in economics but not practicing.
+It provides a monthly newsletter including book reviews and provides a forum for members to advertise job opportunities and their own events.
+The Society also offers student and graduate memberships.

 It was known as the Business Economists Group from its founding in 1953, and as the Society of Business Economists from its incorporation in 1960 until February 2018.

 Activities

 Monthly meetings

-Monthly meetings typically run from September to July at lunchtime or in the evening.
+Monthly meetings typically run from September to July at lunchtime or in the evening in London.
 Distinguished speakers from the UK and abroad and from both the private and public sectors address a wide range of topical issues with time for questions and discussion.
 Evening meetings are followed by drinks and the opportunity to network with other SPE members from a wide range of organisations.

-Post-fiscal event briefings are held with HM Treasury following Budgets and Autumn Statements.
+Post-fiscal event briefings are held with HM Treasury following Budgets and Spring/Autumn Statements.
 They offer SPE members the opportunity to discuss the macroeconomic aspects of what has been announced, and UK fiscal policy more generally.